Saving to Buy a House in MN

 Deduct a fixed amount from your salary to your emergency fund, down payment for a home fund, vacation fund, or whatever other goals you have established for your money.
 Consider saving as a bill you pay to yourself first.
 Annual income twenty pounds, annual expenditure nineteen six, result happiness.
-Annual income twenty pounds, annual expenditure twenty pound ought and six, result misery. - Charles Dickens
+Annual income twenty pounds, annual fee twenty pounds ought and six, result from misery. - Charles Dickens

 If ever there was an expert on misery, it was the author of Oliver Twist, Charles Dickens.
 Don’t spend everything you earn.
 Set up an emergency fund instead.
 Aim for saving at least three months or up to six months of your income.
 After, pretend that money is not there unless a genuine emergency arises.
 The savings will cover any unexpected expenses, like losing your job, for instance.

-If you unexpectedly find yourself without income and savings, you will start using your credit card for living expenses and end up having to dig your way out of debt and that, dear reader, is misery.
-Having an emergency savings account is a cushion between you and financial disaster not to mention the anecdote to emotional stress on you and your family at a time you are already dealing with the trauma of not being employed.
+If you unexpectedly find yourself without income and savings, you will start using your credit card for living expenses and end up having to dig your way out of debt, and that, dear reader, is misery.
+Having an emergency savings account is a cushion between you and financial disaster, not to mention the anecdote to emotional stress on you and your family when you are already dealing with the trauma of not being employed.

 In other words, don’t try to keep up with the Jones’s because there are too many of them.
-Getting control over your finances includes a healthy relationship with spending.
-Good spending habits require the ability to say to yourself and others, “I can’t afford that right now.”
+Getting control over your finances includes a healthy relationship with spending, and good spending habits require the ability to say to yourself and others, “I can’t afford that right now.”

 The quickest way to double your money is to fold it up and put it back in your pocket. – Will Rogers

-Learn to discriminate between wants and needs, and declare a moratorium on impulse spending.
-Remember the time you went shopping for new running shoes and came home with shorts and a jacket as well?
+Learn to discriminate between wants and needs and declare a moratorium on impulse spending.
+Remember when you went shopping for new running shoes and came home with shorts and a jacket as well?
 That’s what I’m talking about.
 Or the day you convinced yourself you needed those black boots that were on sale even though you already had three pairs in your closet?
 Yeah, that too.
-Additionally, how many times does regret follow in the footsteps of that impulse, or unnecessary purchase?
+How often does regret follow in the footsteps of that impulse or unnecessary purchase?